Analyzing SUNDANCE ENERGY/S (SNDE) & Its Rivals

 |2.45

-SUNDANCE ENERGY/S currently has a consensus price target of $26.00, indicating a potential upside of 900.00%.
-As a group, “Crude petroleum & natural gas” companies have a potential upside of 200.44%.
-Given SUNDANCE ENERGY/S’s higher possible upside, equities analysts clearly believe SUNDANCE ENERGY/S is more favorable than its competitors.
+SUNDANCE ENERGY/S presently has a consensus target price of $26.00, indicating a potential upside of 900.00%.
+As a group, “Crude petroleum & natural gas” companies have a potential upside of 211.58%.
+Given SUNDANCE ENERGY/S’s higher possible upside, equities research analysts plainly believe SUNDANCE ENERGY/S is more favorable than its competitors.

 Summary